idiap/bob/python/doc/Dependencies.rst

   currently compile against version 6.2, but older versions might work.
 * `libnetpbm`_: is used for reading and writing PBM/PGM/PMM images.
 We currently compile against version 10.0, but older versions might work.
+* `libpng`_: is used for reading and writing PNG images.
+We currently compile against version 1.2.42, but older versions might work.
 * `HDF5`_: HDF5 is the format of choice for binary representation of data or configuration items in bob.
 We currently compile against version 1.8.6, Version 1.8.4 (and before) might not work.